nhoyh/HalpernLab/README.md

-simulink_script - 10302025 Perfectly working.
-Checked by Young with Liming, Woni, Min Jae
+g.tec's neurostimulator and switchingUnit control simulink code. simulink_script - 10302025 Perfectly working.
+Checked by Young with Liming, Woni, and Min Jae at Pennsylvania Hospital.